 - Normal Aging: Degenerative disorders such as degenerative disc disease or spinal stenosis directly affect the spine and can occur with natural aging.

 - Auto Accidents: Auto accidents are the leading cause of neck and back pain!
-Even minor accidents can leave hidden traumas and tears to muscles, ligaments and tissue.
-These are serious and result in degenerative diseases if left untreated along with a loss
+Even minor accidents can cause hidden traumas and tears to muscles, ligaments and tissue.
+These are serious and result in degenerative diseases if left untreated.